manticoresoftware/manticoresearch-php/docs/nodes.md

 Nodes
 -----

-Nodes namespace contains methods for dealing with daemon operations or getting information about current node.
+The node namespace contains methods for handling daemon operations or obtaining information about the current node.

 AgentStatus
 ===========
-Prints information about a specific remote agent or of all remote agents.
+Displays information about a specific remote agent or all remote agents.

 `body` is optional.
-If body is not present, it will return information on all defined agents.
+If the body is not provided, it will return information on all defined agents.
-Result can be filtered by asking information for one agent - set by `agent` or filter by an agent property with `pattern.
+Results can be filtered by requesting information for a single agent - set by `agent`, or filter by an agent property using `pattern`.

         $params = [
             'body' => [